sparkflows/sparkflows-docs/docs/user-guide/user-guide/workflows/passing-parameters-to-workflows.rst

    :alt: Passing Parameters
    :width: 100%

-*	Defined Parameter can be used in processors like Row Filter processors to filter rows based on parametere value set
+*	Defined Parameter can be used in processors like Row Filter processors to filter rows based on parameter value set

 .. figure:: ../../../_assets/user-guide/passing-parameters/specifyparam_rowfilter.png
    :alt: Passing Parameters